NinjadenMu/UB_Cyberbullying_Project/README.md

 # UB_Cyberbullying_Project

-Full dataset is a .zip file in /data, the notebooks will automatically unzip the file

-When experimenting on a subset of the data, cyberbullying_subset.pkl and non_cyberbullying_subset.pkl are pickle files of a list containing the path of 100 cyberbullying and non_cyberbullying images respectively
+Full dataset annotated with visual features and labeled as cyberbullying/non-cyberbullying are in ./data

 The feature_generation folder contains code for automatically generating and selecting features for a CoT prompt

-Currently, a general zero-shot prompt (GP.ipynb), a general zero-shot prompt with a definition (GP.ipynb, set with_def to True), a 10-shot prompt, and a CoT (CoT.ipynb) prompt are evaluated
+A general zero-shot prompt (GP.ipynb), a general zero-shot prompt with a definition (GP.ipynb, set with_def to True), a 10-shot prompt, and a CoT (CoT.ipynb) prompt are evaluated.
+Please provide your OpenAI API key for GPT-4V

-**Results:**

-**General Prompt**: 0.0 precision, 0.0 recall, 0.495 accuracy

-**GP w/ Definition**: 0.67 precision, 0.02 recall, 0.505 accuracy

-**10-shot Prompt**: 0.66 precision, 0.24 recall, 0.55 accuracy

-**5 factor CoT**: 0.76 precision, 0.38 recall, 0.63 accuracy

-**Auto-generated CoT**: 0.83 precision, 0.39 recall, 0.66 accuracy